Resources

 • Metro Shelter Hotline: Call 1-888-234-1329 for crisis shelter placement assistance in the Twin Cities metro area, or visit your county’s website.

-• Day One: Connects victims/survivors of domestic violence, including emergency shelter and safe housing.
+• Day One: Connects victims/survivors of domestic violence with services including emergency shelter and safe housing.
 Call 1-866-223-1111 for the 24/7 Crisis Hotline.

 • Help with Housing and Rental Housing: Minnesota options for rental assistance and housing support.